YE-SPEN/afc-richmond-exercise/README.txt

     2. MatchLoader.java (Takes a Team object as argument and loads the matches and associated goals from the second FP endpoint)

 JSON Serializer
-    1. JsonSerializaer.java (Responsible for converting all Java objects into JSON)
+    1. JsonSerializer.java (Responsible for converting all Java objects into JSON)

 Unit Test Files
     1. TeamSerializationTest.java (Responsible for comapring JSON output for the Team Roster page)